 1. The right to inspect and review the student’s education records.

-a) Any parent or eligible student may request the Principal of the building to make available to him or her, at a time specified by the Principal, the child’s cumulative record folder.
+a) Any parent or eligible student may request the Principal of the building to make available to them at a time specified by the Principal, the child’s cumulative record folder.

 b) The request for access to records shall be granted within a reasonable period of time, but in no case more than 45 days after the request has been made.

-c) Cumulative record folders may be reviewed in a school building at a specified place in the presence of a school administrator or his or her designee.
+c) Cumulative record folders may be reviewed in a school building at a specified place in the presence of a school administrator or their designee.

 d) No material may be removed from the file nor may the file be removed from the school.